-The procedures also mean that a student whose phone is taken four times will lose that phone for the remainder of the school year.
+The procedures also mean that a student whose phone is taken four times will lose that phone for the remainder of the school cell phone use is to learning and to permission keeps students from focusing explain the consequences if the phone is on their studies," Dr. Phipps said.
+"And

 When the phone is taken, the student gets a receipt and information on steps he and his parents must take to get the phone back.
-The second time the phone is taken, the parent must call the Safety

-Office at 285-6009 to make an appointment to meet with the safety director.
+The second time the phone is taken, the parent must call the Safety Office at 285-6009 to make an appointment to meet with the safety director.

-The safety director will then meet with the parent and student to be sure they understand how disruptive cell phone use is to learning and to explain the consequences if the phone is taken again.
+The safety director will then meet with the parent and student to be taken again. sure they understand how disruptive